Tresse cheese

-The cheese is properly mixed with mahleb, which is often mixed with nigella sativa (black cumin), anise or caraway seeds.
+The cheese is properly mixed with mahleb, which is often mixed with Nigella sativa (black cumin), anise or caraway seeds.
 It is soaked in brine for several weeks before being braided.

 Described as a "fine white semi-soft smooth and springy cheese...similar to mozzarella" with a "nutty" aroma it is traditionally made from cow's milk, but variations are found with sheep or goat milk.
 It can be used as a substitute for Mexican Oaxaqueno cheese.

-History

-It is believed to have originated in Armenia as majdouleh, before being taken to Aleppo.

 Availability

 Canadian versions of the cheese are produced by Fromagerie Marie Kade in Boisbriand, Quebec.